On Classifying Continuous Constraint Satisfaction Problems: Abstract

 \section{Abstract}

-A continuous constraint satisfaction problem (CCSP) is a constraint satisfaction problem (CSP) with an interval domain $\domain \subset \R$.
-We engage in a systematic study to classify CCSPs that are complete of the Existential Theory of the Reals, i.e., \ER-complete.
+A continuous constraint satisfaction problem (CCSP) is a constraint satisfaction problem (CSP) with the real numbers as domain.
+We engage in a systematic study to classify CCSPs that are complete for the Existential Theory of the Reals, i.e., \ER-complete.
 To define this class, we first consider the problem ETR, which also stands for Existential Theory of the Reals.
-In an instance of this problem we are given some sentence of the form $ \exists x_1, \ldots, x_n \in \R : \Phi(x_1, \ldots, x_n)$, where~$\Phi$ is a well-formed quantifier-free formula consisting of the symbols $\{0, 1, x_1, \ldots, x_n, +, \cdot, \geq, >, \wedge, \vee, \neg\}$, the goal is to check whether this sentence is true.
+In an instance of this problem we are given a sentence of the form $ \exists x_1, \ldots, x_n \in \R : \Phi(x_1, \ldots, x_n)$, where~$\Phi$ is a well-formed quantifier-free formula consisting of the symbols $\{0, 1, x_1, \ldots, x_n, +, \cdot, \geq, >, \wedge, \vee, \neg\}$.
+The goal is to check whether this sentence is true.
 Now the class \ER is the family of all problems that admit a polynomial-time many-one reduction to ETR.
 It is known that $\NP \subseteq \ER \subseteq \PSPACE$.

-We restrict our attention on CCSPs with addition constraints ($x+y=z$) and some other mild technical condition.
+We restrict our attention on CCSPs with addition constraints ($x+y=z$) and which satisfy another mild technical condition.
 Previously, it was shown that multiplication constraints ($x\cdot y = z$), squaring constraints ($x^2 = y$), or inversion constraints ($x\cdot y = 1$) are sufficient to establish \ER-completeness.
 We extend this in the strongest possible sense for equality constraints as follows.
-We show that CCSPs (with addition constraints and some other mild technical condition) that have \textit{any} one \smooth \nonlinear equality constraint ($f(x,y) = 0$) are \ER-complete.
+We show that {CCSPs} (with addition constraints and that satisfy another mild technical condition) that have \textit{any} one \wellbehaved \nonlinear equality constraint ($f(x,y) = 0$) are \ER-complete.
 We further extend our results to inequality constraints.
-We show that \textit{any} \smooth \convex and \textit{any} \smooth \concave inequality constraint ($f(x,y) \geq 0$ and $g(x,y) \geq 0$) imply \ER-completeness on the class of such CCSPs.
+We show that together \textit{any} \wellbehaved \convex and \textit{any} \wellbehaved \concave inequality constraint ($f(x,y) \geq 0$ and $g(x,y) \geq 0$) imply \ER-completeness on the class of such CCSPs.